 - Stage IV — The melanoma affecting nearby organs is advanced or the cancer has spread to distant organs.

-In addition to local excision, tests that may help in staging include a biopsy of sentinel lymph nodes (sentinel lymph nodes are the lymph nodes to which cancer cells are most likely to spread), a chest X-ray, a computed tomography (CT) scan, a magnetic resonance imaging (MRI) scan, and a positron emission tomography (PET) scan.
+In addition to local excision, tests that may help in staging include a biopsy of sentinel lymph nodes (sentinel lymph nodes are the lymph nodes to which cancer cells are most likely to spread), a chest X-ray, a computed tomography (CT) scan, a magnetic resonance imaging (MRI) scan, a positron emission tomography (PET) scan, and a blood test for lactate dehydrogenase (LDH) level.

 How is melanoma treated?